finanalyst/RF-Draft/RakuFoundationRegulations.md

 <span class="para" id="8e19958"></span>The agenda of the meeting shall be read out and approved.
 Any member of the Executive Board may request an addition or modification of the order of the items in the agenda.

-<span class="para" id="1d404ba"></span>The chairperson change the order of the agenda during the meeting if the discussion so warrants it.
+<span class="para" id="1d404ba"></span>The chair change the order of the agenda during the meeting if the discussion so warrants it.

 <span class="para" id="0a93871"></span>The minutes of the previous meeting, or a summary of the decisions made, shall be read, and if the minutes are accepted by the Executive Board to be a fair record of the decisions taken in the previous meeting, they are held to be approved.

-<span class="para" id="afb6489"></span>The chairperson should order the meeting so that all items on the agenda are discussed to a reasonable extent.
+<span class="para" id="afb6489"></span>The chair should order the meeting so that all items on the agenda are discussed to a reasonable extent.

 **Article 9.** Quorum